Photogenic, artistically-rich Italy is always a popular subject for a coffee table book.

 Coffee Table Books Published in 2020

-Here is a small selection of beautiful coffee table books that have been published in 2020.
+When travel plans stalled during 2020, many turned to coffee table books for inspiration.
+Here is a small selection of beautiful coffee table books that were published in 2020.

 It’s not a stand-in for being on the Amalfi Coast.
 But this book will transport you to the colorful, sun-soaked seaside near Naples.
 Publisher Assouline has put out several of these books focused on beach destinations around the world, including last year’s equally stunning coffee table book on Capri.
 Get the set!

 Explore radical Italian design with this book of 70 objects and architectural models from the collection of Dennis Freedman.
 Creative Director Freedman, who did stints at W Magazine and Barney’s, donated or loaned these objects to the Museum of Fine Arts, Houston for an exhibit of the same name.
 Learn even more about Dennis Freedman’s radical collection of art.